idaholab/malamute/doc/content/source/materials/GraphiteElectricalResistivity.md

 ## Description

-This material computes the electrical resistivity, in $\Omega$/m, for AT 101 graphite based on the material properties given for an spark plasma sintering die in [!citep](cincotti2007sps).
+This material computes the electrical resistivity, in $\Omega$/m, for AT 101 graphite based on the material properties given for a spark plasma sintering die in [!citep](cincotti2007sps).
 This electrical material property is computed solely as a function of temperature, T:
 \begin{equation}